 OxSID is an entirely student-run organisation.

-We’re a team of 14 students from across Oxford University.
-Our committee members are studying everything from Politics to Spanish to Maths to Law, but we’re all united by a passion for international development.
+We’re a team of students from across Oxford University.
+Our committee members are studying everything from Politics to Spanish to Chemistry to Classics, but we’re all united by a passion for international development.

 In addition, our College Reps represent OxSID across the University, ensuring we reach and represent a wide range of backgrounds and departments.